 "The stomach is a resilient organ that bounces back pretty quickly," says Dr. Sonpal.
 "Gastritis should heal in a few weeks.
 If you have an ulcer, alcohol prevents the healing of ulcers, so it'll help with that, too.
 In a few weeks to months, the villi of the small intestine should improve."
 After a few weeks of supplementation with pre- and probiotics, your gut microbiome should also bounce back.
 Of course, if you believe you're dealing with a serious gastrointestinal issue, consult your primary physician.

-If you replaced your alcohol consumption with healthier alternatives, you’ll start to see the benefits in a few short weeks.
+If you replaced your alcohol consumption with anti-inflammatory alternatives, you'll start to see the benefits in a few short weeks.

 "When you stop drinking alcohol, we naturally start consuming other liquids, like water and fruit juices, and we end up eating more fiber," says Dr. Sonpal.
 "What ends up happening is our colon gets healthier as well."